Daniel J. Frey

 When you looked past a year, those numbers mounted up to 500,000 to a million dead.

-They seem to forget they tell us one week he's a sociopath malignant narcissist liar, and the next week it's totally ignored.
+They seem to forget that they tell us one week he's a sociopathic, malignant narcissist liar, and the following week it's totally forgotten.

 Why does he keep lying?

-I'll acknowledge that the media is providing a service.
+I'll acknowledge that the media are providing a kind of service to the nation.

 Not everyone is up to date on every turn of current events.

-Like those that enter a public building today have to be reminded there is a plague killing a thousand plus people every day, and they need to wear a mask.
+Current day fact: Those who enter a public building today have to be reminded that there is a plague killing a thousand-plus people every day, and they need to wear masks.

 Some people, very human, may not realize it's still killing people.